steob92/c-plus-plus-tutorial/README.md

 # Running examples with Docker
 You can use the [GCC](https://hub.docker.com/_/gcc_) image to compile and run these examples:

+To save time, I suggest you run this before the workshop
 ```bash
 docker pull gcc
 ```

 To set up an interactive container with the current directory:
 ```bash
 docker run -it --rm -v $(pwd):/data -w /data gcc bash
 ``````